anifort/api-mocker/README.md

 }'
 ```

 After using the `POST /mock` url to set your expectation, you can call your mocked URL `POST /user/create` and get the response you mocked.

+**Notice that the payload body must match exactly the `request_payload` as defined on the above requst body.** `request_payload` for POST/PUT/PATCH is used to create a unique signature of the request and it is used for retrieving the right expectaions.
+This allows to have multiple expectations to the same URL but with different request_body objects

 ```curl
 curl -X 'POST' \